EichlerLab/svpop/MERGE.md

 ## Merging paradigm

 SV-Pop has a flexible merging system and could support any number of merging strategies.
-Currently, it only has a nonredundant strategy build in ("nr").
+Currently, it only has a nonredundant strategy build in ("nr", "nrsnv" for SNVs).
 This document will describe parameters for the "nr" merge in SV-Pop.

 We will likely support strategies provided by other tools Jasmine in the near future (https://www.biorxiv.org/content/10.1101/2021.05.27.445886v1).